Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Proof of theoretical results

-The first inequality is because of the simulation lemma.
-The second inequality holds by the concentration of $\reftrans$ by Bernstein inequality and Assumption~\ref{assp: private counts}, and Lemma~\ref{lemma: multiplicatively accurate for value functions under absorbing MDP}.
+The first inequality follows the simulation lemma.
+The second inequality holds by the concentration of $\reftrans$ by Bernstein inequality, Assumption~\ref{assp: private counts}, and Lemma~\ref{lemma: multiplicatively accurate for value functions under absorbing MDP}.
 The third inequality is derived via Cauchy-Schwarz inequality, and the property of private counts.
-The last inequality comes from below.
+The last inequality is obtained by bounding terms $(i)$ and $(ii)$, as detailed below.

 The upper bound for $(i)$ is as follows.

 The first line is due to Lemma~\ref{lemma: bounds of visitation counts in fine exploration}, and the second inequality uses the standard decomposition; the last follows Lemma~\ref{lemma-appen: coverage dependence lemma}.